SoftUni-Internal/interactive-content/EN/03-Iterators-and-Comparators/04-Comparators.md

 [video src="https://videos.softuni.org/hls/Java/Java-OOP-Basics/04-Iterators-and-Comparators/EN/interactive-java-advanced-iterators-and-comparators-20-21-Comparator-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]

-The Comparator interface allows us to provide a **custom comparison logic for types that we have no control over**.
+The Comparator interface provides a **custom comparison logic for types that we have no control over**.

-It is simply an **external class** that exposes a `compare()` method that **accepts two objects**.
+It is an **external class** that exposes a `compare()` method **accepting two objects**.

-Inside of the method body, we only have the implementation of the comparison logic.
+Inside of the method body, we have only the implementation of the comparison logic.

-That approach allows us to implement **multiple sorting sequences**.
+This approach allows us to implement **multiple sorting sequences**.

-Keep in mind that the Comparator is an external class means that it **will not affect the original class**.
+Keep in mind that the Comparator is an external class, which means that it **will not affect the original class**.

 [/slide]